Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     ![Type Function App into the Search box](media/function-app-search-box.png 'Function App search')

-3. Complete the Function App creation form with the following:
+3. Complete the function app creation form with the following:

-    1. **App name**: Enter a unique value for the **Drivers** Function App.
+    1. **App name**: Enter a unique value for the **Drivers** function app.
     2. **Subscription**: Select your Azure subscription.
     3. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
     4. **OS**: Select Windows.
     5. **Hosting Plan**: Select Consumption Plan.
     6. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.
     7. **Storage**: Select Create new and supply a unique name.
-You will use this storage account for the remaining Function Apps.
+You will use this storage account for the remaining function apps.
     8. **Application Insights**: Set to Off.
 We will create an Application Insights instance later that will be associated with all of the Function Apps and other services.

     ![Screenshot of the Function App creation form](media/new-function-app-form.png 'Create Function App form')

-4. Repeat the steps above to create the **Trips** Function App.
+4. Repeat the steps above to create the **Trips** function app.

     1. Enter a unique value for the App name, ensuring it has the word **Trips** within the name so you can easily identify it.
     2. Make sure you enter the same remaining settings and select the storage account you created in the previous step.

-5. Repeat the steps above to create the **Orchestrators** Function App.
+5. Repeat the steps above to create the **Orchestrators** function app.

-6. Repeat the steps above to create the **Passengers** Function App.
+6. Repeat the steps above to create the **Passengers** function app.

-7. Repeat the steps above to create the **TripArchiver** Function Appp.
+7. Repeat the steps above to create the **TripArchiver** function app.

 #### Create the Web App Service Plan